View the Executive Summary for this brief.

 - How much do you need to earn to afford a modest apartment in your state?

-- What are your local laws on zoning?
+- What are your local zoning laws?

 - How much was your state or community granted in housing-related funding?